 The Programme (Learning Outcome Assessment Plan (LOAP) employs the P-LOAP forms to assess and report the learning outcome assessment results for the programme in the Annual Operation Plan (AOP) annually.
-The P-LOAP is to assess the curriculum in achieving the programme desired learning outcomes via the curriculum (subjects/courses).
-If any serious issues or mis-match found from the LOAP/AOP, both the curriculum and programme outcomes would need to be revisited for ratification and revision.
+The P-LOAP is to assess the attainment of programme desired learning outcomes via the curriculum (subjects/courses).
+If any serious issues or mismatch identified through the LOAP/AOP, both the curriculum and programme outcomes would need to be revisited for ratification and revision.

 This process if necessary is usually undertaken by the Departmental Teaching and Learning Committee, Award Coordinator and the programme management team.
-Views and consent will be sought from subject leaders and subject lecturers' through feedback report(s) on revising the programme curriculum and/or subject outcomes.
+Views and consents will be sought from subject leaders and subject lecturers through feedback report(s) on revising the programme curriculum and/or subject outcomes.
 Departmental Learning and teaching Committee will receive such report and the P-LOAP forms for quality control.

-Selected subjects in the curriculum will be used for the assessment of the attainment of intended learning outcomes of the programme.
+Selected subjects in the curriculum will be used for the annual assessment of the attainment of intended learning outcomes of the programme.